Sotkamo

 Sotkamo is a municipality of Finland, located in the Kainuu region about 40 km east of Kajaani, the capital of Kainuu.
 Vuokatti, in west of Sotkamo, is the most populous village in the municipality and also a popular skiing resort.
 Both Hiidenportti National Park and Tiilikkajärvi National Park are located in the municipality.

 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Sotkamo.

 In sports, Sotkamo is known for its pesäpallo team, Sotkamon Jymy.
 The Hiukka Stadium is the home field of Sotkamon Jymy, and its well-known competitor is Vimpelin Veto from Vimpeli, known as long-time arch-enemy of Sotkamon Jymy.

 One of the major landmarks of Sotkamo is the sandy beach of Hiukka, which locates by the lake Iso Sapsojärvi, just beside the Sotkamo center.
 In Vuokatti ski center you can find the lake Nuasjärvi and the Vuokatti Hill.

+Naapurinvaara hill in Sotkamo.
+The hill range in the background is in Vuokatti.